LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 create a pull request in the RAJA project.

 .. note:: A contributor who is not a member of the LLNL GitHub organization
-          and a member of the core team of RAJA developers cannot create a branch in the RAJA repo.
+          and the core team of RAJA developers cannot create a branch in the RAJA repo.
 However, anyone can create a fork of the RAJA project and create a pull request in the RAJA project.